llmsjraj/eg-test/README.md

 1. `cd backend`
 2. Install dependencies: `npm install`
 3. Start the server (running on port 3000): `npm start`
+4. Swagger can be accessed at the `/swagger` endpoint.

 **Frontend Setup:**
 1. `cd frontend` (from the root directory)